Chromosome: Karyotype

 Also, variation in karyotype may occur during development from the fertilized egg.

 The technique of determining the karyotype is usually called karyotyping.
 Cells can be locked part-way through division (in metaphase) in vitro (in a reaction vial) with colchicine.
 These cells are then stained, photographed, and arranged into a karyogram, with the set of chromosomes arranged, autosomes in order of length, and sex chromosomes (here X/Y) at the end.

 Like many sexually reproducing species, humans have special gonosomes (sex chromosomes, in contrast to autosomes).
 These are XX in females and XY in males.

 History and analysis techniques

 Investigation into the human karyotype took many years to settle the most basic question: How many chromosomes does a normal diploid human cell contain?
 In 1912, Hans von Winiwarter reported 47 chromosomes in spermatogonia and 48 in oogonia, concluding an XX/XO sex determination mechanism.
-Painter in 1922 was not certain whether the diploid number of man is 46 or 48, at first favouring 46.
+In 1922, Painter was not certain whether the diploid number of man is 46 or 48, at first favouring 46.
 He revised his opinion later from 46 to 48, and he correctly insisted on humans having an XX/XY system.

 New techniques were needed to definitively solve the problem: